To achieve health and wellness, we need to take care of our health or our mental health causes dis-ease which leads to disease.

-Some people may avoid the body illnesses but go into equally disturbing symptoms such as over or under eating, gambling, alcohol, depression, fears and phobia, marijuana or harder drugs.
+Some people may avoid the body illnesses but go into equally disturbing symptoms such as over or under eating, gambling, alcohol, depression, fears and phobia, marijuana, pharmaceutical or harder drugs to deal with their problems, past or present.
 This can ruin relationships and leave you feeling very alone and unsupported.
 So now we have a compulsive obsessive disorder to endeavour to make us feel better, and of course is a mental health issue taken on by a different form.

 Many of our problems come from the past and we have never released the emotional blockages or habit patterns that are still housed in our body and mind from earlier happenings in life.
+This can cause a time warp where the feelings and emotions keep sending you the same response as though it is still happening to you every day.
 That causes mental health issues which in turn causes dis-ease(s) which can turn to disease if not removed early enough.

-Sometimes it can be the after-effects from sexual abuse, the loss of someone or a bad marriage, domestic violence or whatever… leaving us with anger, guilt, shame and more.
-If the emotions have not been dealt with, this causes us problems too.
+Sometimes it can be the after-effects from sexual abuse, the loss of someone or a bad marriage, domestic violence or whatever… leaving us with fear, anger, guilt, shame and more.
+If the emotions have not been dealt with, this causes us problems too, not only physically but emotionally in areas of confidence, the inability to cope with life and to feel happy.
 In the old days we used to call it ‘collecting trading stamps’, today it might be more relevant to call it ‘frequent flyer points’ or some other ‘flyer’ points.
 You collect all those feelings and emotions over and over again until eventually you ‘cash them all in’ in the form of a crisis rather than an award, the crisis causing you mental health issues that may have been avoided.

-This can lead to low self-esteem and stop us from achieving.
+This leads to low self-esteem and stop us from achieving.

 If you suffer from any of the above or other symptoms not mentioned, then #hypnosis may be just the thing you need to be able to help you to release these blockages and/or habits to gain control back into your life.
 Click here to read: How does it work?